 After the Civil War, poverty hit everyone in the South, and food preservation became more important.
 If you owned land, you grew food, and what you didn’t eat, you preserved.
 Souse, or head cheese, is a way to preserve all the extra bits of a pig.
 Jams from native, wild-growing fruits such as scuppernong grapes were produced after foraging.

 During the Great Depression, the Ball Brothers Company, which made jars for canning, developed a canning unit.
-The federal government, through the Works Progress Administration (a program of the New Deal) used the canning unit to create canning centers around the country, helping families manage the cost and work of preserving food.
+The federal government, through the Works Progress Administration (a program of the New Deal) used the unit to create canning centers around the country, helping families manage the cost and work of preserving food.

-This necessity, along with the unique flavors, ingredients, and seasonal abundance, is what made canning and preserving unique in the South.
-From pickled pigs’ feet to chowchow, to biscuits with sausage gravy, Southerners have turned multi-ethnic influences and survival techniques into a distinct food tradition.
+But they helped create, along with seasonal abundance, an enduring tradition of canning and preserving in the South.
+From pickled pigs’ feet to chow chow, to biscuits with sausage gravy, Southerners have turned multi-ethnic influences and survival techniques into a distinct food tradition.